Rei-SwitchBot/faq/en-us/Color Bulb.md

 3.Try turning the smart bulb off and on.

-4. Add the bulb back again within
+4. Add the bulb back again within 2 minutes.

-2 minutes

-.

-If it doesn't work, Please submit a feedback.

-Send feedback

-To receive a technical help from SwitchBot support team, follow these steps:

-On your same device, Go to SwitchBot app > Tap Profile > Tap Feedback > Select the product (which you need support for) > describe the issue in detail (with media if needed) as follows:

-We would appreciate it if you could provide the following information when submitting ticket:

-Video that show Color Bulb doesn't turn on, even though it's installed in a power-on socket

 ---